MRPOLITEPOLLITO/CE-Barber-Shop/README.md

 # CE-Barber-Shop
 > The E-Barber Booking and Prepayment System is an e-commerce project designed to streamline the appointment booking process for a barber shop.
 It enables customers to book appointments with their preferred barbers conveniently through an online platform while also facilitating prepayments for the services.
+* To initialize the dev environment just run the command "docker compose up" in the root of the project, each change will be reflected on refresh the localhost:9000 direction